 HBCF’s cost-share program helps landowners and land managers pay for nonlethal management strategies to address common beaver issues such as a flooding and tree-chewing.
-We partially fund flow device installations and materials for tree protection projects (wrapping, painting, or fencing).
+We partially fund flow device installations and materials for tree protection projects.

 Please note: Partial financial investment is required from the property owner.
 Exact funding amounts provided by HBCF will be determined on a case-by-case basis.